by chelsea schuyler

 Why We Go Gray:

 Melanin gives our hair its color, but without its samurai catalase protector, hydrogen peroxide moves in and breaks it down.
-This is partly why our hair turns grey as we age.
+This is partly why our hair turns gray as we age.

 Alcohol – It Burns!!
 Except Not